 Majorities and Minorities

-The study also showed that about three-quarters of the world’s people living in regions where their religious group makes up a majority of the population.
+The study also showed that about three-quarters of the world’s people live in regions where their religious group makes up most of the population.
 Overwhelmingly, Hindus and Christians live in countries where they are in the majority.

-Ninety-seven percent of Hindus life where they are in the majority with most living in India, Mauritius, and Nepal).
+Ninety-seven percent of Hindus live in the majority, most living in India, Mauritius, and Nepal.

 Similarly, about 87 percent of Christians living the world’s 157 majority Christian nations.